asc-csa/ckanext-asc-csa/readme/README.md

 The "Installation and deployment" section of this document is a step by step guide on how to install a source install of CKAN and extend it further with CSA developed features.

 The "Development notes" section of this document goes into specifics about each developed feature of CKAN.
 It was originally meant as a "write as you go" document so at times it may seem a bit unclear.
-Development notes also includes a section at the bottom if you are using the current VM image of the CKAN install.
+Development notes also includes a section at the bottom if you are using the current Virtual Machine (VM) image of the CKAN install.

 There is a short guide that might be of importance called "Directory Structures" near the bottom of the document which may be useful if you want to get up and running fast.